uma-subbiah/uma-subbiah.github.io/_pages/publications.md

 <hr>

-## 'Soft Computing Approach to Determine Students' Level of Comprehension Using a Mamdani Fuzzy System'
+## Soft Computing Approach to Determine Students' Level of Comprehension Using a Mamdani Fuzzy System
 _May '20, Springer_
 <br>
 **Authors: Uma Subbiah, Dr. G Jeyakumar**